uspgamedev/rpg-systems/tiered-bounded-accuracy.md

 #### Damage Per Round (DPR)

-Following the procedure to calculate a monster's "overall damage output" (DMG 278), we consider a player's DPR to be the mean of the damage outputs of its first three rounds in a battle immediately after a long rest choosing the most effective attacks greedily.
+Following the procedure to calculate a monster's "overall damage output" (DMG 278), we consider a player's DPR to be the average of the damage outputs of its first three rounds in a battle immediately after a long rest choosing the most effective attacks greedily.
 Let's consider a few concrete cases of level 20 characters.